KOBUGE-Games/tetrisrun/DEVREADME.md

 # DEV

+## Project architecture

+### Files

+* DEVREADME.md : File for developers and contributors to coordinate their brave effort
+* LICENSE : the license file...
+* README.md : File displayed on github

+### Folders

+* audio : contains all audio files
+* gfx : contains all images
+* level : contains scenes and scripts and tilesets related to the level
+* main : contains general scenes and scripts such as the main scene and global autoload
+* menu : contains scenes ans scripts related to user interfaces
+* runner : contains scenes and scripts related to the runner

 ## Technical choices

 * Runner stays at horizontal coordinate 0, the environment moves.
 Tests have to be done to know what type of physics node runner needs to be.

 ## Notes